4 Surprising Things You Did Not Know About Bengal Cats

 One thing that initially surprised me about Suki was her energy level.

 I knew we should play with her daily.
-However, it turns out in order for her to be tired at night, she needs at least 30 minutes of playtime each day.
+However, it turns out that she needs at least 30 minutes of playtime each day to be tired at night.
 Otherwise, she will keep us up all night meowing.

-Bengal cats need to play to get all their energy out or else they can get destructive.
-On days where we did not play with her, not only was she loud at night but she attempted to take her frustrations out on our feet, the curtains, and on Katniss (playfully, of course).
+Bengal cats need to play to expend all their energy, or else they can become destructive.
+On days when we didn’t play with her, not only was she loud at night, but she also attempted to take her frustrations out on our feet, the curtains, and Katniss (playfully, of course).

-Another thing we quickly realized about Suki was how smart she is.
+Another thing we quickly realized about Suki was her intelligence.
 We first discovered this when we noticed how quickly she could learn new things.
 She quickly learned how to get up on our very tall bed without jumping (since she is still so small) and how quickly she can pick things up.

 3. They have more of a howl than a meow